isomerpages/mse-zerowaste/_zero-waste/04d-sustainable-consumption.md

 second_nav_title: "Chapter 2 - Keeping Our Resources Within A Closed Loop"
 ---

-### Sustainable consumption

-Rising disposable income levels have led to more comfortable lives for current generations.
+### Rising disposable income levels have led to more comfortable lives for current generations.
 But as our affluence grows, so does our consumption of goods and services.
 This in turn generates waste, with the amount of waste disposed of in Singapore increasing by over seven times over the last 40 years.

 How we consume is influenced by social norms, such as pressure to over-order food at